JohnEdwa/RTAutoSprintExtended/Readme.md

 * [known issue] Artificer flamethrower "hold-to-cast" mode isn't implemented.
 * [known issue] Disabling the mod only on certain survivors isn't possible.

+Rest of the changelog can be found in [CHANGELOG.MD](https://github.com/JohnEdwa/RTAutoSprintExtended/blob/master/CHANGELOG.md).

 # Description

 Removes the need to manually sprint, instead always sprint when the base game would allow you to.
 Hold sprint to walk and cancel skills like flamethrower.